 I'm always happy to help, and if you're thinking of cycling from Cairo to Cape Town you can drop me a line at dave (@) davestravelpages.com.

-Before that though, take a look through these frequently asked questions, as there might be something that can help you out!
+Before that though, take a look through these frequently asked questions related to cycling the African continent, as there might be something that can help you out!

 - My bike tours around the world